Joy Hollingsworth

 Jacqueline J. "Joy" Hollingsworth (born March 15, 1984) is an American politician, businessperson, and former basketball player.
-She is a member of the Seattle City Council from the 3rd district, having been elected in 2023.
+She is a member of the Seattle City Council from the 3rd district, having been elected in 2023 and has served as President of the City Council since 2026.
 She played basketball at the college level for the University of San Francisco and later the University of Arizona.
 She served as an assistant coach at Seattle University.
 Hollingsworth is now part of her family's local marijuana business, The Hollingsworth Cannabis Company (THC Co.), which is based in Washington.

 Early life and basketball career

 Joy Hollingsworth was born in Seattle on March 15, 1984.
 Hollingsworth's paternal grandmother, Dorothy Hollingsworth, was a prominent educator and civil rights activist in Seattle.
 Her uncle is former Sonics player, Bruce Seals.
 Hollingsworth's mother, Rhonda, moved from New Orleans to Seattle to be closer to her brother, Bruce.

 Hollingsworth played for Seattle Prep and led the basketball team to their first girl's state title in 2002.
 She started playing college basketball at the University of San Francisco and then later transferred to the University of Arizona after two years.
 She earned her Bachelor of Arts in 2007 from the University of Arizona and in 2009, earned a master's degree in Education in Intercollegiate Athletics Leadership from the University of Washington.

 Before the 2009–2010 basketball season, she was hired as the assistant women's basketball coach at Seattle University.
 Hollingsworth also played basketball in Athens, and has written for ESPN The Magazine.